Citation, DOI and article data

 Later, paraspinal collections can develop which can be remarkably large.

-Ivory vertebrae can result with re-ossification.
+Ivory vertebrae can result in re-ossification.
 Other associated features may include:

 As with other extrapulmonary TB, the chest film may be unrevealing (no pulmonary lesions seen in up to 50% of cases), with the source being a primary lung lesion that is clinically silent.